 Miss Summers has overcome some great challenges in her life.
 Some of these are, going on loop the loop roller-coasters and her dissertation at university.
 Overall Miss Summers is a fun teacher and a great teacher for your first year at Stebbing Primary School!

 Ever since Miss Langley became a teacher ( three years ago) there has been a spring in everyone’s step.
 Miss Langley enjoys running long distances and she shares her knowledge with eager pupils of all ages.
 Did you know Miss Langley does a lot of work for charity, recently she ran the Stebbing ten (which is a 10 mile run in stebbing) along side Mr Le Masurier, a wonderful teacher, and Mrs Taylor, a very helpful teacher.
 They decided to run in inflatable unicorn outfits for a TA’s sick daughter.
 She also did the London Marathon and got the medal!
 All teachers have a responsibility for a subject, Miss Langley’s subject is Science and she really enjoys teaching it.
 She also runs the school choir which is a club that’s made for children who love singing.
 Miss Langley is a friend to all the teachers and a role model to all the children as she is very kind and supportive of everything you learn.

-Mrs Hammond has been a teacher for 10 years.
+Mrs Hammond has been a teacher for 11 years.
 She has worked at Stebbing school since September 2019.
 At her last school Mrs Hammond used to be the Maths subject leader but she now helps Miss Langley with Science.
-Mrs Hammond teaches in Kingfishers with Miss Langley, Mrs Rodgers, Mrs Higgins and Mrs Harrison.
+Mrs Hammond teaches in Kingfishers with Miss Langley and Mrs Rodgers.